 Our economic financial crisis is not improving.
 According to PwC, 59% of workers report feeling stressed about their finances.
 75% of Americans are living paycheck-to-paycheck and 49% are struggling to cover everyday expenses.
 Financial wellness programs afford organizations the ability to help their employees through financial challenges, with little to no administration for the employer.

 A true, holistic financial wellness program will help alleviate 401(k) loan requests and payday advance requests by offering cost-effective credit alternatives.
 Employees don’t want to resort to these high-cost credit options, but often they don’t have any other solutions.

 That’s why financial wellness benefit programs are so crucial for employees.
 On top of daily financial struggles, Americans have a combined student loan debt to the tune of $1.5 trillion.
 It’s no wonder that student loan services continue to top the list of desired benefits.

 A recent survey reports that 33% of employees rank student debt services as a must-have benefit; that jumps to 55% percent of employees within the Millennial generation.
 If you haven’t been paying attention to the student loan crisis, you can read more about it here.
 Financial planning resources (27%) and identity theft protection (28%) also topped the list of coveted benefits.
 You should be able to find all these services included in a comprehensive financial wellness program, a program like FinFit.
-Check these tips if you’re not sure if you offer a holistic financial wellness program.

 Not only will a financial wellness program educate employees and give them access to resources to improve their financial situations, the ROI for employers is huge.
 As far as benefit offerings are concerned, financial wellness programs are a fraction of the cost of traditional benefits.